FlowFuse/website/src/blog/2024/06/node-red-architecture.md

 ### Logging System

-Following the initialization of settings, Node-RED sets up utility functions from the `@node-red/util` module.
-This includes initializing the logging system, which is crucial for debugging and monitoring Node-RED's operations.
-The logging system is configured based on the runtime settings and provides detailed logs of Node-RED's operations.
+After Node-RED initializes its runtime settings, it proceeds to execute the rest of the code in the red.js file.
+During this process, Node-RED logs details using the console object methods present in its codebase, such as .log and .error.
+Logging is crucial for monitoring and debugging Node-RED operations.
+Third-party nodes also utilize the console object methods for general logging, ensuring comprehensive visibility into system behavior.

 ### Loading Nodes